sn-chr/solana-mev-bot/README.md

 # Solana MEV Bot

+> A high-performance, flash-loan-integrated MEV arbitrage bot for Solana blockchain.
+Built in Rust with support for multiple DEXs including Raydium, Meteora, Orca, and more.
+Features atomic multi-leg trades, Kamino flash loans, and advanced transaction optimization.

 A high-performance, flash-loan-integrated MEV (Maximal Extractable Value) arbitrage bot for the Solana blockchain.
 This Rust-based solution is engineered to identify and execute profitable arbitrage opportunities across a wide range of decentralized exchanges (DEXs).

 ## Contact Information